BathnesDevelopment/Public-Art-Website/README.md

 ## Deployment

-The project will be hosted on a B&NES Council web server, and as it is a plain HTML/JavaScript/CSS project should not need complex installation.
+The project will be hosted on a B&NES Council web server.
+As it is a plain HTML/JavaScript/CSS project, it doesn't need any complex deployment/installation process.
 The code is open to community contribution.
 The process for this will be:

 - The contributor either submits a pull request, or if having direct access to the reposit
 - This will be briefly checked and applied on to a test instance for the public art team to look at